On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: SFT for Lagrangian cobordisms

-$(\mathcal{A}_*(\Lambda), \partial_{\Lambda})$ is called the \textit{Chekanov-Eliashberg DGA} of $\Lambda$.
+$(\mathcal{A}_*(\Lambda), \partial_{\mathfrak{s}})$ is called the \textit{Chekanov-Eliashberg DGA} of $\Lambda$.
 To construct this DGA, we have chosen auxiliary data: an almost complex structure $J$ on $P$, a spin structure $\mathfrak{s}$ on $\Lambda$ and for every $a\in \mathcal{R}(\Lambda)$, a capping path $\gamma_a$ and an orientation of the determinant line of the capping operator.
-We consider its stable tame isomorphism class.
+We consider the stable tame isomorphism class of this DGA.
 This notion is defined by an equivalence relation generated by stabilizations and tame automorphisms over $\Z[H_1(\Lambda)]$.
-See, for instance, \cite[Subsection 2.6]{EES-non}. \begin{thm}[{\cite[Proposition 2.6]{EES}}] The stable tame isomorphism class of $(\mathcal{A}_*(\Lambda),\partial_{\Lambda})$ as a DGA over $\Z[H_1(\Lambda)]$ is independent on the choice of auxiliary data except the spin structures, and invariant by Legendrian isotopies of $\Lambda$ preserving the spin structures. \end{thm}
+See, for instance, \cite[Subsection 2.6]{EES-non}. \begin{thm}[{\cite[Theorem 4.12]{EES-ori}}] The stable tame isomorphism class of $(\mathcal{A}_*(\Lambda),\partial_{\mathfrak{s}})$ as a DGA over $\Z[H_1(\Lambda)]$ is independent of the choice of auxiliary data except the spin structures, and invariant by Legendrian isotopies of $\Lambda$ preserving the spin structures. \end{thm}